tabrownies/questionnaire/Documentation/ROADMAP.md

 1. The quiz front-end: running on the same machine as the back-end, it requests and receives the data from the back-end to display for the quiz players.
 1. The player front-ends: running on a machine for each player, these light-weight front-ends query for questions from the back-end and update it with player responses.

-It has been decided to use node.js and the Express.js framework for the back-end.
-The front-end technologies have not been decided.
+It has been decided to use GoLang for the back-end and Angular for the front-end.

 The general order of the application control flow is as follows: